oauthstuff/draft-oauth-par/main.md

 In addition to the error codes above, the pushed authorization request endpoint specifies use of the following HTTP status codes, and, if necessary, error codes.

-### Unsupported Response Type
-The authorization server does not support obtaining an authorization code using this method.
-The AS responds with an HTTP 400 (Bad Request) status code and error code `unsupported_response_type`.

 ### Invalid Redirect URI
 The requested redirection URI is missing, invalid or doesn't match a registered one for the client.
 The AS responds with an HTTP 400 (Bad Request) status code and error code `invalid_redirect_uri`.